Botanical Name: Vanilla planifolia (Bourbon) or tahensis (Tahitian)

 Family: Orchidaceae (orchid family)

-While cured vanilla is, with its complex aroma (vanilla contains more than 170 flavor components!) and rich oils, one of nature's marvels, each step in growing and curing the bean is done by hand.
-Nature itself, and its effects on the bean, must be controlled.
-Getting nature to work for the vanilla, and honing the instincts to know what’s right, makes the curing process pure art.
+Cured vanilla, which contains more than 250 flavor components, is one of nature's marvels, but each step in growing and curing the bean is done by hand.
+And to produce a great bean, you must figure out how to get nature to work for the vanilla.
+That is what makes curing an art.

-For most of vanilla’s history, production of the beans themselves eluded everyone.
-Discovered and cured by the Aztecs in Vera Cruz, Mexico, the vanilla bean was first brought back to Europe by Cortez, where demand for the spice grew so much that all the adventurers carried the vanilla orchid to their tropical colonies for cultivation.
+For most of vanilla’s history, production of the beans themselves eluded growers, horticulturalists, and eager European gourmands.
+Discovered and cured by the Aztecs in Vera Cruz, Mexico, the vanilla bean was first brought back to Europe by Cortez, where demand for the spice grew in French kitchens and beyond.
+It became such a highly prized spice that the adventurers began carrying the vanilla orchid to their tropical colonies for cultivation.